omni-us/jsonargparse/README.rst

 Features
 ========

-- Parsers are configured just like with python's argparse, thus it has a gentile learning curve.
+- Parsers are configured just like with python's argparse, thus it has a gentle learning curve.

 - Not exclusively intended for parsing command line arguments.
 The main focus is parsing yaml or jsonnet configuration files and not necessarily from a command line tool.

 - Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.

 - Support for two popular supersets of json, making config files more versatile and powerful.

 - Parsing of relative paths within config files and path lists.

 - Several convenient action classes to ease common parsing use cases (paths, comparison operators, json schemas, ...).

 - Default behavior is not identical to argparse, though it is possible to configure it to be identical.
 The main differences are:

   - When parsing fails :class:`ParserError` is raised, instead of printing usage and program exit.
   - To modify the behavior for parsing errors (e.g. print usage) an error handler function can be provided.

 - Configuration values are overridden based on the following precedence.

-  - **Parsing command line:** command line arguments (might include config file) > environment variables > default config file > defaults.
+  - **Parsing command line:** command line arguments (might include config file)
+    > environment variables > default config file > defaults.
-  - **Parsing files:** config file > environment variables > default config file > defaults.
+  - **Parsing files:** config file > environment variables > default config file
+    > defaults.
   - **Parsing environment:** environment variables > default config file > defaults.

 Basic usage